BenLeon2001/Free-Chord-Progressions/README.md

 All chords here are ROYALTY FREE for you and no license required!
 If you enjoy my chord progressions, I can create a chord progression based on scale and genre you specifically want on Patreon, with samplers there too

+Check out www.melossist.com !

+^^^^^^This website is the ultimate chord generator, MIDI analysis, genre-based, flexible chord generator out there!

 I have a Discord Bot which is perfect for educational use as well as personal use for producers!

 https://discord.gg/dp2WQ8mY